VirtualBox

 Why Install?

-- Better video resolution
+- Better video resolution and dynamic resizing

 - Shared clipboard